Flora Tristan: Contributions

-Flora Tristan was “the first woman to try to merge the proto-feminist and social discourses into a critical synthesis, opening the way leading for the future shape of feminism of a proletarian class character, which finds it inconceivable that there exist oppressed women who are capable of oppressing other women”.
+She was therefore key in the story of the fusion of socialism and feminism: Tristan would be known as the “mother of feminism and of popular communitarian socialism”.
+Tristan was “the first woman to try to merge the proto-feminist and social discourses into a critical synthesis, opening the way leading for the future shape of feminism of a proletarian class character, which finds it inconceivable that there exist oppressed women who are capable of oppressing other women”.
+She organized the fragmented ideas of women's equality at that time, brought by the French Revolution, providing a platform for the later rise of first wave feminism in the late 19th century.